-From the Old Central Cultural Center Board of Directors and Advisors
+The Old Central Cultural Center Board of Directors and Advisors celebrate and salute Dr. Martin Luther King Jr.

 Old Central Cultural Center